Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Conclusion

 \section{Conclusion}

 We introduced Re-FORC, an adaptive reward prediction approach that enables efficient control of compute (both model size and reasoning length) over chain-of-thought reasoning by thresholding the forecasting functional using the Gittins index policy.
-We formulate the reward-compute prediction problem using Pandora's box greedy search \cite{weitzman1978optimal,scully2025gittins} and provide empirical techniques to approximate the Gittins index policy for reasoning models \cite{achille2025ai} in practice.
-Our method trains lightweight forecasters (adapters) on top of frozen reasoning models to predict future reward-token trade-off (reasoning trajectory outcomes).
-Our forecaster enables three key inference-time applications: (1) early stopping of unpromising reasoning trajectories, (2) compute-aware model selection from a pool of reasoning models, and (3) cost-aware test-time scaling.
-Results across five mathematics datasets demonstrate that forecaster-guided strategies consistently outperform baseline approaches, achieving superior accuracy-compute trade-offs.
+We formulate the reward-compute prediction problem using Pandora's box greedy search \cite{weitzman,scully2025gittins} and provide empirical techniques to approximate the Gittins index policy for reasoning models \cite{achille2025ai} in practice.
+Our method trains lightweight forecasters (adapters) on top of frozen reasoning models to predict future reward-token trade-offs, enabling three key inference-time applications: (1) early stopping of unpromising reasoning trajectories, (2) compute-aware model selection from a pool of reasoning models, and (3) cost-aware test-time scaling.
+Results across four math benchmarks demonstrate that forecaster-guided strategies consistently outperform baseline approaches, achieving superior accuracy-compute trade-offs.

+\paragraph{Limitations.} Collecting forecaster training data is computationally expensive, requiring multiple reasoning trajectories per query at various length intervals, with costs scaling with both dataset size and model capacity.
+Additionally, the forecaster occasionally exhibits overconfidence, predicting higher rewards than the base model can realistically achieve, leading to wasteful continued sampling rather than early termination.
+Extended training with larger datasets helps mitigate this, though complete calibration remains an ongoing challenge.